JHNUL/TiraLabra2023/docs/testing.md

 ### User Interface tests

 The project uses TestFX framework to test the running application by interacting with the UI and these are the only automated tests that target the UI layer.
-These tests are excluded in the maven lifecycle and can only be run manually:
+While the tests run, don't interfere with the UI.
+These tests are excluded from the maven lifecycle and can only be run manually:

 ```sh
 mvn -DskipUItests=false clean test-compile failsafe:integration-test -f melodify/pom.xml